BBQGiraffe/OpenNitemare3D/README.md

 # OpenNitemare3D
 a C++ engine reimplementation of the 1994 MS-DOS FPS shooter Nitemare 3D

-### Note: this game is super early in development, all it can really do at the moment is create SDL surfaces for the game sprites
+### Note: this requires the original shareware Nitemare 3D game-files to work

 ## About:
 I started this project because I believe every game has the right to be ported to modern operating systems,